linode/docs/docs/development/version-control/manage-source-code-versions-with-subversion.md

  - '[The Subversion Book from O''Reilly](http://svnbook.red-bean.com/)'
 ---

-Subversion is a centralized version control system.
-Used by software developers to track changes during the production and maintenance of a project, SVN is a familiar and standard component in many development tool chains.
-Subversion was developed as a replacement for the *CVS* version control system.
-SVN attempts to fix many of the major problems with the CVS system without requiring any paradigm shifts in the way software is developed:
+Subversion (SVN) is a centralized [version control system](https://en.wikipedia.org/wiki/Version_control).
+Used by software developers to track changes during the production and maintenance of a project.
+SVN is a familiar and standard component in many development tool chains.
+Subversion was developed as a replacement for the Concurrent Versions System (CVS).
+SVN attempts to fix many of the major problems with CVS without requiring any paradigm shifts in the way software is developed:

--   *Commit* operations are atomic.
-When a user saves a revision and sends it to the `svn` server, the server process will not put the commit data in the server's database.
+-   *Commit* operations are [atomic](https://en.wikipedia.org/wiki/Atomic_commit).
+When a user saves a revision and sends it to the `svn` server, the server process will not put the commit data in the server's database until specifically told to.
 -   Files and directories can be renamed while still maintaining a coherent record of the files.

 Because Subversion uses a centralized architecture, in order to collaborate with others you must have a server to host the project.
 This guide outlines both the installation and setup of Subversion as well as the basic use of `svn` tools.